MocaCDev/extras/python/yal_lang/README.md

 -- If you want the "class error" to be compiled to check the values -- then call it after you are done calling all the functions you want to run within the class n.Errors(INTEGER(gather_input('Min Age: '))
+-- Calling the class function name we created that will display a class error -- If it finds a value similar to what we're looking for n.raise_if_er()
 ```